mojomanphx/BlackJack-school-project/README.md

   ### C. Game Function

-  **_This portion of the project was mainly bringing the previous two sections together to function upon user interaction with the game board._**
+  _This portion of the project was mainly bringing the previous two sections together to function upon user interaction with the game board._

-  _This was accomplished by creating a function that called the unique element function and assigned appropriate suite._
+  This was accomplished by creating a function that called the unique element function and assigned appropriate suite.
-  _Program then adjusts game board_
+    Program then adjusts game board to reflect the unique card choosen for the player.
+      When the player is finished the game then progresses the dealers hand based on the rules established for casino dealers in Las Vegas.

   ### d.
 Scoring